N5GEH/n5geh.tutorials.route_and_secure_applications/README.md

 *Step 2.2:* Configure the testpage service.

 Traefik uses labels for its dynamic configuration with docker.
-We want the testpage service to listen to requests to the domain *testpage.mydomain.com* where mydomain.com represents your domain and testpage is the custom subdomain for our webpage.
+We want the testpage service to listen to requests on the domain *testpage.mydomain.com* where mydomain.com represents your domain and testpage is the custom subdomain for our webpage.

 ```yaml
 services: